tokyo night skyline

 Academic Culture

-The program is made up of three weeks of classes with an intensive orientation beforehand.
+The program is made up of three weeks of classes with a highly informative orientation beforehand.
 CIEE courses are taught at CIEE Tokyo and are designed to follow U.S. academic culture.
 Class attendance is strictly enforced both for classes and required co-curricular excursions.

 Class Format